StanForever/awesome-websites/README.md

 ## C :
+*[My Age Calc](https://myagecalc.com/) - A fast web utility to calculate exact age in days, months, and years.
 * [http://www.csgenerator.com](http://www.csgenerator.com/) : Complex Sentence Generator is a free content rewriter that can potentially rephrase, reword, paraphrase and/or rewrite sentences, paragraphs, articles, content, words and/or phrases into a more complex, unorthodox or convoluted alternative while delivering the same meaning. :free:
 * [http://crossfade.io](http://crossfade.io/) : Allows you to mix and match videos and change their audios, etc.
 * [https://cvmkr.com](https://cvmkr.com/) : Create beautiful, professional resumes in minutes, free. :page_facing_up: